-Richard WELCH: Far from it - they have knowledge and are united on what is actually happening here, because you can only do creative accounting for so long and you can only hollow out state institutions' and bodies' internal funding for so long before the cracks begin to show on the facade.
+Richard WELCH: Far from it - knowledge and united on what is actually happening here.
+Because you can only do creative accounting for so long.
+You can only hollow out state institutions' and bodies' internal funding for so long before the cracks begin to show on the facade.
 This is certainly one where it has been revealed as a betrayal of our next generation.

-It is typical of a state government that has forgotten that as a state we need to compete.
+And it is I think typical of a state government that has forgotten that as a state we need to compete.
 We need to compete with the other states in Australia.
 We need to compete in the world.
 Now, our funding is the worst.
 The state of our schools is the worst.
 How can you describe yourself as the Education State if you are at the bottom?
-It is reflected in the data, too, because NAPLAN shows us that 30 per cent of students are failing to meet basic standards in English and mathematics and overall outcomes are ranked first or second in 11 out of 20 categories, down from 16 in the previous year.
+It is reflected in the data, too, because NAPLAN shows us that 30 per cent of students are failing to meet basic standards in English and mathematics and overall outcomes are ranked 11 out of 20 categories, down 16 from the previous years.
 We fail our disadvantaged students.
 We expect our teachers to take on more and more responsibilities every year in the classroom to manage a whole different range of students and tasks they were never previously required to do.
 But we are doing that with one hand, and then we are yanking out \$2 billion from them with the other.
 Parents are paying more in public schooling.
-Parents are paying more and more for extra fees - you take \$2 billion out, and then you graciously hand back \$400 for excursion fees.
+Parents are paying more and more for extra fees - you take \$2 billion out, and then you graciously hand \$400 in excursion fees back.